Pincer-org/Pincer/docs/interactions.rst

   bot = Bot("TOKEN")
   bot.run()

 This registers a command called "some_command".
-Its pretty useless right now so lets take a closer look at what else you can do.
+It's pretty useless right now, so let's take a closer look at what else you can do.

 .. note::
     If you aren't seeing your command register, its likely because it takes up to one hour for a global slash command.